SimeonHristov99/FP_IS_23-24/Additional_1/README.md

 - [ ] Show `notes.txt`.
 - [ ] Show `prep1_haskell_tasks.txt`.
-- [ ] Solve the tasks given two years ago - will be done in the next practice session - Monday for group 4 and Friday for group 3.
+- [ ] Solve the tasks given two years ago - will be done in the next practice session - Friday with Simo.
 - [ ] Solve the tasks given last year (`K1_FP IS_2223.pdf`).
 - [ ] Solve the remaining tasks in groups of `3` students.